 Edith spent three years trying to find a house that would allow them to downsize to single-level living, with fewer rooms and a smaller yard.
 “We started looking for a place where we would be safe,” Edith remembers.
 She looked in the St. Matthews neighborhood of Louisville, known for its smaller, ranch-style homes, but everywhere she turned she could only see the still-looming problems with home repair, trash removal and yard maintenance.
 “We realized it wasn’t just about being on one floor, but it was more about the lifestyle,” said Edith.

-But then, a dear and trusted friend—who happened to be Kristy Hubert, Director of Marketing at Meadow and Miralea Active Lifestyle Communities—told them about Meadow, which was just beginning construction.
+But then, a dear and trusted friend—who happened to be Kristy Hubert, Marketing Director at Meadow and Miralea Active Lifestyle Communities—told them about Meadow, which was just beginning construction.
 With only floorplans and renderings to help them envision what their new home would look like— “Talk about having faith!” said Edith—the pair signed up and began looking forward to everything that awaited them when construction completed nearly two years later.

 After one more champagne toast and Mary Tyler Moore-esque hug in their old living room on Longest Avenue, Edith and Larry became the first residents to call Meadow Active Lifestyle Community home on July 2, 2018.
 Now settled into their new home, Larry and Edith enjoy sharing it with others.
-“The biggest surprise when we moved in to Meadow was the luxury,” said Edith.
+“The biggest surprise when we moved into Meadow was the luxury,” said Edith.
 In fact, when showing their friends their new home, one remarked that it looked like something you’d see in New York.

 “It has been fun to entertain our friends here,” said Edith.
 “We go to the Palette restaurant where we treat them to dinner.
 It’s an easy way to be hospitable” –without the cooking or cleaning, of course.